-It is with bittersweet emotion that we announce the launch of the Andrew Berends Film Fellowship in memory of filmmaker Andrew Berends, who died in March of this year.
+It is with bittersweet emotion that we announce the launch of the Andrew Berends Film Fellowship in memory of filmmaker Andrew Berends, who died in March 2019.

 Andrew Berends’ Madina’s Dream provides an unflinching glimpse into a forgotten war, telling the story of rebels and refugees fighting to survive in Sudan’s Nuba Mountains.